BadIdeaException/object-selectors/README.md

 Union selectors with more than one component are ambiguous.

-### Pseudo elements
+### Pseudo properties

-Pseudo elements start with a double colon `::` and select "virtual" properties.
+Pseudo properties start with a double colon `::` and select "virtual" properties.
+They resemble pseudo elements in CSS, and follow the same syntax.

-Pseudo element | Meaning | Example
+Pseudo property | Meaning | Example
 :--- | :--- | :---
 `::root` | Selects the input object itself. | `a.b.::root` selects `obj` `::first` | Selects the first element of an array, the first property of an object, or the first character of a string.
 Selects nothing on anything else. | `arr.::first` selects the first element of array `arr`.
 (Same as `arr.0`)